dougg3/micro-xls-writer/README.md

 # MicroXLSWriter

-A simple and small XLS file creation library suitable for use on microcontrollers.
+A simple and small XLS file creation library written in C suitable for use on microcontrollers.

 ## Introduction